 Hours of Operation.
 The Shelter will be open to the public from 10 a.m. to 5 p.m.
 Monday through Saturday and 11 a.m. to 4 p.m.
 Sundays.
 The Society will have staff available from 8 a.m. to 5 p.m.
 7 days a week excluding legal holidays observed by the Society.
 Staff will be available from 8 a.m. to 12 p.m. on holidays.

-The Society shall provide the City’s designated Animal Control Officers, City employees or designated contractors with access to the Shelter on a 24 hour, seven (7) day per week basis.
+The Society shall provide the City’s designated Animal Control Officers, City employees or designated contractors with access to the Shelter on a 24 hour, seven (7) day per week basis, including access to designated crates and supplies to safely crate animals overnight.
 The Society shall supply such designated City employees and agents with keys or codes for access.
 The Society shall provide contact information for night emergency duty staff.
 If a live animal is to be dropped off, Society staff may meet City representatives at the Shelter.
+In the event Society staff is required to provide emergency after-hour services, an emergency call fee of $25.00 shall apply.
 The Animal Control Officer on duty will notify Society staff of the animal’s location and pertinent information via e-mail immediately.

 The Society shall supply, feed, house, care, and dispose of all animals received at the Shelter in accordance with all federal and state laws and the City Code of Ordinances, as amended from time to time.
 Specifically, the Society shall: